Professional Employer Organization (PEO)

-PEOs, or Professional Employer Organization, are companies that allow employers to outsource certain tasks, such as payroll, workers compensation, employee benefits, recruitment and training, and safety management.
+Professional Employer Organization, commonly referred to as PEO, are companies that allow employers to outsource certain tasks, such as payroll, workers compensation, employee benefits, recruitment and training, and safety management.
 PEOs commonly work under the title of “co-employment.”

-This is normally seen as a win-win situation for everyone involved, however, this is not right for every business.
-Consider the questions below if you’re wondering whether you should or shouldn’t work with a PEO:
+This is normally seen as a win-win situation for everyone involved.
+However, this is not suitable for every business.
+Consider the questions below if you are wondering whether you should work with a PEO:

 - How many employees do you currently have?
-You might find yourself overwhelmed from time to time if you have a large number of employees.
+You might find yourself overwhelmed if you have a large number of employees.
 The professionals that work at PEOs are able to put together anything from employee training manuals to benefits packages for large numbers of people.
-You should consider working with a PEO if you are having trouble managing a large number of workers.

 - Are you planning on expanding your business any time soon?
-If you’re planning some major expansions, you’re going to need help.
+If you are planning some major expansions, you are going to need help.
 Where are you going to find your new employees?
 How are you going to accommodate your growth?
 Will you be placed in a new tax bracket or require an insurance change?
 A PEO will be able to answer these questions for you.

 - How much are you spending on insurance?
 PEOs work with large numbers of employees, so they are able to purchase insurance at a discount.
 This can be a big asset to your company by saving you hundreds or even thousands of dollars.
-Just know that the insurance will go through the PEO and not through you.
-That means that they will handle all insurance claims or changes.
+However, you need to know that the insurance will go through the PEO and not through you.
+They will handle insurance claims or changes.

-SOGO wants to make sure that you get the help you deserve, so here’s one final question that you need to ask yourself: Have I thoroughly researched the PEO company that I’m working with?
+SOGO Wealth & Risk Management wants to make sure that you get the help you deserve, so here is one final question that you need to ask yourself: Have I thoroughly researched the PEO company that I am working with?
 Not all PEOs are accredited.
 If you want to protect your business and your employees, make sure that you work with the best PEO available.
-The professionals at SOGO are ready and willing to help you find the assistance you need.
-Contact us today if you have any questions about PEOs.
+Our professionals are ready to help you find the assistance you need.